mattboehm/vim-unstack/README.markdown

 Signs
 -----
 By default, Unstack uses signs to highlight lines from stack traces in red.
-There is currently no method to remove these signs.
+Signs are removed when the tab they were created in is closed.
+Sometimes a sign will appear to stick around after it's been removed until you switch tabs again.
 If you want to disable this feature add `set unstack_showsigns=0` to your .vimrc.

 Supported Languages